mdrakibhasanrc/Data-Driven-Optimization-for-Ajekr-Deal-E-Commerce-Growth/README.md

 This dashboard serves as a vital tool for monitoring, analyzing, and optimizing the conversion rate, offering actionable insights for driving business growth.

-## Phase 4: User Behaviour Analysis Using Microsoft Clarity:
+## Phase 5: User Behaviour Analysis Using Hotjar:

 I am setting up Microsoft Clarity on your website to analyze user behavior, identifying key interactions and pain points.
 Insights from the analysis help optimize the user experience, reduce friction, and improve conversion rates.